Skip to Main Content

 We require two weeks processing time for reserve requests; processing time begins once we have the request and the required materials in house.
 If the instructor or department is providing the material(s), each item must be received with a printed copy of the request form confirmation email.

-Items borrowed through interlibrary loan cannot be put on reserve.
+Items borrowed through InterLibrary loan (ILL) cannot be put on reserve.

 Personal Materials on Reserve

-Instructors have the option of submitting their own personal material(s) for reserve.
-To ensure that these items are returned to you, all materials should be marked with the instructor's name and department.
+Instructors are welcome to place their own personal materials on reserve for student use.
+To help ensure these items are returned safely, please label all materials clearly with your name and department.

 The Reserve Request Form must be completed prior to materials arriving in the library for reserve.